HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 Generally, most cancer diagnosis systems have a similar structure.
 Among these systems, combinations with U-net based detector and classifier are popular.
 **I embedded simple preprocess stage and segmentation network** in center of this combination.
-The network mapped 3d suspicious cubes to 2d CT slice, at the same time this stage that performed to segment area in suspicious cubes meant scrutinizing and filtering nodules.
+The network mapped 3d suspicious chunks to 2d CT slice, and, at the same time, performed to segment area in suspicious chunks.
+In this context, segmentation means scrutinizing and filtering nodules.
 So, I was able to **remove many false positive nodules** from the results in the first stage.
 From those features, the system gained a simple but powerful improvement.